mishankov/plantuml-watch-server/README.md

 # PlantUML Watch Server

-A tool for watching source files and rendering PlantUML diagrams automatically.
+A tool for watching PlantUML source files, rendering them to SVGs and automaticaly update in a browser.

 ## Usage